Geology of the Moon

 Geologic map of the Moon, with general features colored in by age, except in the case of maria (in blue), KREEP (red) and other special features.
 Oldest to youngest: Aitkenian (pink), Nectarian (brown), Imbrian (greens/turquoise), Eratosthenian (light orange) and Copernican (yellow).

 The geology of the Moon (sometimes called selenology, although the latter term can refer more generally to "lunar science") is the structure and composition of the Moon, which is quite different from that of Earth.
 The Moon lacks a true atmosphere outside of a sparse layer of gas.
-Because of this, the absence of free oxygen and water eliminates erosion due to weather.
+Because of this, the relative absence of an atmosphere and water eliminates erosion due to weather.
 Instead, the surface is eroded much more slowly through the bombardment of the lunar surface by micrometeorites.
 It does not have any known form of plate tectonics, along with having a lower gravity compared to Earth.
 Because of its small size, it cooled faster in the early days of its formation.
 In addition to impacts, the geomorphology of the lunar surface has been shaped by volcanism, which is now thought to have ended less than 50 million years ago.
 The Moon is a differentiated body, with a crust, mantle, and core.

 Smithsonian Institution Senior Scientist Tom Watters talks about the Moon's recent geological activity.